AR Rahman: Indian composer faces backlash for ‘bias’ in Bollywood remarks

 Human rights groups like Amnesty International have also documented demolitions targeting Muslim-owned businesses and homes in several states.

-Beyond studies, lived accounts and news coverage point to systematic exclusion in everyday life from difficulties finding rental housing to practising religion and being lynched over accusations of transporting cattle, considered sacred by some Hindus.
+Beyond studies, lived accounts and news coverage point to systematic exclusion in everyday life from difficulties finding rental housing to practising religion and being lynched over accusations of transporting cow, considered sacred by some Hindus.

 ‘A chilling effect’